prerak2323/Pipelined-Vedic-8x8-Multiplier-RTL-TO-GDS/README.md

 - **Yosys**: Open-source synthesis tool.
 - **OpenSTA**: Static timing and power analysis tool.
 - **OpenROAD**: Tool for physical design and GDS generation.

+## Flow Overview

+- Write the RTL code in Verilog for the Staged Vedic Multiplier.
+This file is located in the rtl/ directory.
+- Develop a testbench to verify the functionality of the RTL design.
+This testbench is responsible for applying test vectors and checking the output.
+- Perform logic synthesis using the Nangate45_typ.lib technology library, with the help of constraints.sdc file.
+This converts the RTL code into a gate-level netlist.
+- Run Gate-Level Simulation (GLS) to ensure the synthesized design matches the functional behavior of the RTL.
+- Run static timing analysis using OpenSTA to ensure that the design meets the required timing constraints.
+- Estimate the power consumption of the design using OpenSTA.
+- Start Physical Design
+  1.